-- UF-denominated assets and liabilities.
-The effect of any changes in the nominal peso value of our UF-denominated interest earning assets and interest bearing liabilities is reflected in our results of operations as an increase (or decrease, in the event of deflation) in interest income and expense, respectively.
-Our net interest income will be positively affected by an inflationary environment to the extent that our average UF-denominated interest earning assets exceed our average UF-denominated interest bearing liabilities.
-Our net interest income will be positively affected by deflation in any period in which our average UF-denominated interest bearing liabilities exceed our average UF-denominated interest earning assets.
-Our net interest income will be negatively affected in a deflationary environment if our average UF-denominated interest earning assets exceed our average UF-denominated interest bearing liabilities. - Inflation and interest rate hedge.
+• UF-denominated assets and liabilities.
+The effect of any changes in the nominal peso value of our UF-denominated interest earning assets and interest-bearing liabilities is reflected in our results of operations as an increase (or decrease, in the event of deflation) in interest income and expense, respectively.
+Our net interest income will be positively affected by an inflationary environment to the extent that our average UF-denominated interest earning assets exceed our average UF-denominated interest-bearing liabilities.
+Our net interest income will be positively affected by deflation in any period in which our average UF-denominated interest-bearing liabilities exceed our average UF-denominated interest earning assets.
+Our net interest income will be negatively affected in a deflationary environment if our average UF-denominated interest earning assets exceed our average UF-denominated interest-bearing liabilities.

+- Inflation and interest rate hedge.
 A key component of our asset and liability policy is the management of interest rate risk.
 The Bank's assets generally have a longer maturity than our liabilities.
 As the Bank's mortgage portfolio grows, the maturity gap tends to rise as these loans, which are contracted in UF, have a longer maturity than the average maturity of our funding base.
 As most of our long term financial instruments and mortgage loans are contracted in UF and most of our deposits are in nominal pesos, the rise in mortgage lending increases the Bank's exposure to inflation and to interest rate risk.
 The size of this gap is limited by internal and regulatory guidelines in order to avoid excessive potential losses due to strong shifts in interest rates.
 In order to keep this duration gap below regulatory limits, the Bank issues long term bonds denominated in UF or interest rate swaps.
 The financial cost of the bonds and the efficient part of these hedges is recorded as net interest income.
-In 2016, the loss from the swaps taken in order to hedge mainly for inflation and interest rate risk and included in net interest income totaled a loss of Ch\$42,420 million compared to a loss of Ch\$107,867 million in 2015 and of Ch\$130,254 million in 2014.
-The average gap between our interest earnings assets and total liabilities linked to the inflation, including hedging, was Ch\$4,534,665 million in 2016, Ch\$3,507,250 million in 2015 and Ch\$4,193,701 million in 2014. - The financial impact of the gap between our interest earning assets and liabilities denominated in UFs including hedges was in the results of the Bank Ch\$133,702 million in 2016, Ch\$130,666 million in 2015 and Ch\$229,946 million in 2014.
-The 2.3% rise in the results from our UF gap was due to the higher gap in 2016 compared to 2015, which was partially offset by the lower UF inflation rate in 2016 compared to 2015.
+In 2017, the loss from the swaps taken in order to hedge mainly for inflation and interest rate risk and included in net interest income totaled a gain of Ch\$15,408 million compared to a loss of Ch\$42,420 million in 2016 and of Ch\$107,867 million in 2015.
+The average gap between our interest earnings assets and total liabilities linked to the inflation, including hedging, was Ch\$4,340,626 million in 2017, Ch\$4,659,534 million in 2016 and Ch\$3,507,250 million in 2015.
+Therefore, our sensitivity to a 100 basis point shift in UF inflation considering our year end gap would be approximately Ch\$43 billion. - The financial impact of the gap between our interest earning assets and liabilities denominated in UFs including hedges was in the results of the Bank Ch\$73,050 million in 2017, Ch\$133,702 million in 2016 and Ch\$130,666 million in 2015.
+The 45.4% decrease in the results from our UF gap was due to a lower UF inflation rate in 2017 compared to 2016, which was managed by a lower UF gap.

-A As of December 31, % Change % Change 2015 /2014 Impact of inflation on net interest income 2016 2015 2014 2016 /2015 (in millions of Ch\$) Results from UF GAP (1) 133,702 130,666 229,946 2.3% (43.2%) Annual UF inflation 2.8% 4.1% 5.7%
+As of December 31, % Change % Change

+Impact of inflation on net interest income 2017 2016 2015 2017/2016 2016/2015

+(ii n millions of Ch\$ 5)

+Results from UF GAP (1) 73,050 133,702 130,666 (45.4%) 2.3%

+Annual UF inflation 1.7% 2.8% 4.1%